-3) When the preferences pane for Safari opens up, open the Advanced tab.
+- When the settings pane for Safari opens up, click Advanced from the top.

-4) Put a check mark in the Show Develop menu in Menu Bar checkbox.
+- Put a checkmark in the Show features for web developers or Show Develop menu in Menu Bar checkbox.

 Are you keeping the Safari Develop menu enabled on your Mac?
 Share in the comments!